Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale properties across the United States.

 In the U.S. multifamily market, technology decisions directly impact:

-Future-ready multifamily stacks prioritize:
+Future-ready technology stack prioritize:

 The strongest technology stacks are those that balance functionality with reliability.